mleansummer/emulator-codelab-summer/README.md

 # emulators-codelab

 This repository contains the companion code for the [Firebase Local Emulator Suite codelab][codelab].
+This is a test version for Summer use only
 For more information on the Firebase Emulator Suite check out the [learning pathway][pathway].

 ## How to use this repository